vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 9. [Integrate Tanzu Kubernetes Clusters with Tanzu Service Mesh](#integrate-tsm)
 10. [Deploy User-Managed Packages on Tanzu Kubernetes Grid Clusters](#packages)

-## <a id="configurensxt"> </a> Configure T1 Gateway and Logical Segments in NSX Data Center
+## <a id="configurensxt"> </a> Configure T1 Gateway and Logical Segments in NSX-T Data Center

-As a prerequisite, an NSX backed vSphere environment must be configured with at least one tier-0 gateway.
+As a prerequisite, an NSX-T backed vSphere environment must be configured with at least one tier-0 gateway.
 A tier-0 gateway performs the functions of a tier-0 logical router.
 It processes traffic between the logical and physical networks.
-For more information on creating and configuring a tier-0 gateway, see [NSX documentation](https://docs.vmware.com/en/VMware-NSX-Data-Center/3.2/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).
+For more information on creating and configuring a tier-0 gateway, see [NSX-T documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-E9E62E02-C226-457D-B3A6-FE71E45628F7.html).

 This procedure comprises the following tasks: